 (7) The base cases created by the Steady-State Working Group (SSWG) and System Protection Working Group (SPWG) are available for use by Market Participants.

 (8) If a TSP has its own planning criteria in addition to those defined in this Planning Guide, the TSP shall provide documentation of those criteria to ERCOT.
-ERCOT shall post the documentation on the Market Information System (MIS) Secure Area.
+ERCOT shall post the documentation on the ERCOT website.
 The TSP shall notify ERCOT of any changes to their planning criteria and provide revised documentation within 30 days of such change.

 7.1 Planning Data and Information